 What age children do you take?

 Our Nursery class takes children aged two, three and four years old.
 Children may start in Nursery from the term (September, January or April) after their second or third birthday.
 Admissions are only at the start of each school term.
-Please see our admission policy for more detail.
+Please see our admission policy for more details.

-Children have a two year old place or a three/four year old place.
+Children can have a two year old place or a three/four year old place.
 We have 4 two year old places and priority is given to children with FEET funding.
 FEET funded children automatically get a three year old place, however, children who pay for their two year old place must apply for a three year old place.